Splitting instability of a doubly quantized vortex in superfluid Fermi gases: Supplemental material

-\section{Overview of the EFT}
+\subsection{Overview of the EFT}

-\theequation{A.\arabic{equation}} In this section we provide a brief overview of the EFT model and the expressions for the EFT expansion coefficients.
-More detailed derivations and explanations can be found in Ref.\ \cite{THDevreeseTempere, THKTLDEpjB, THLombardiPhD}. \\ The system of interest is an ultracold, dilute Fermi gas, in which particles of opposite pseudo-spin interact via an $s$-wave contact potential.
+In this section we provide a brief overview of the EFT model and the expressions for the EFT expansion coefficients.
+More detailed derivations and explanations can be found in Ref.\ \cite{THDevreeseTempere, THKTLDEpjB, THLombardiPhD}.

+The system of interest is an ultracold, dilute Fermi gas, in which particles of opposite pseudo-spin interact via an $s$-wave contact potential.
 The Euclidian-time action functional of this system can be written down in terms of the fermionic (Grassmann) fields $\psi_{\sigma}(\mathbf{x},\tau)$ and $\bar{\psi}_{\sigma}(\mathbf{x},\tau)$:

 where $g$ is the strength of the contact interaction and the label $\sigma$ denotes the spin degree of freedom.
 The quartic interaction term can be decoupled through the Hubbard-Stratonovich (HS) transformation, which introduces the bosonic pair field $\Psi(\mathbf{x},\tau)$ (the HS field is often also denoted as $\Delta$, but here we use $\Psi$ to emphasize its interpretation as a position- and time-dependent order parameter for the system) \cite{THDevreeseTempere}.
 The fermionic degrees of freedom can then be integrated out.
 If we assume that the pair field $\Psi(\mathbf{x},\tau)$ only varies slowly around its constant background value $\Psi_{\infty}$, we can perform a gradient expansion around $\Psi_{\infty}$ up to second order in the spatial and temporal derivatives of $\Psi(\mathbf{x},\tau)$ \cite{THKTLDEpjB}.
 This results in the following Euclidian-time effective action functional for the bosonic pair field: